aff3ct/streampu/docs/socket_fwd.md

-# Socket Forward
+# Forward Socket

 ## Introduction

-The forward socket is a new feature added to `AFF3CT-core` to improve the performances of some applications.
-As said in [Socket](socket.md), the `SFWD` works as an input and output at the same time, it receives its `dataptr` for the input bound socket and this same pointer is sent to all the output bound sockets, which means that all the consecutive tasks bound by `SFWD` share the same memory space.
+The forward socket is a new feature added to `AFF3CT-core` to improve the performance and the flexibility in some applications.
+As mentioned in the [Socket](socket.md) section, the `SFWD` works as an input and output at the same time.
+It receives its `dataptr` from the input bound socket and this same pointer is sent to all the output bound sockets, which means that all the consecutive tasks bound by `SFWD` share the same memory space.

 ```mermaid
 graph LR;